 You will need to provide us with completed primary insurance information.
-As a courtesy to our patients, Jasper County Hospital submits bills to your insurance company and will do everything possible to advance your claim.
+As a courtesy to our patients, Franciscan Health Rensselaer submits bills to your insurance company and will do everything possible to advance your claim.
 However, it may become necessary for you to contact your insurance company, or supply additional information to them, for claims processing requirements or to expedite payment.

 You may think this is repetitive, but we may not always have your most recent insurance and/or personal information.
 Medicare also requires specific questions be asked to determine whether Medicare or another payor is primary.
 Your assistance in verifying this information is always appreciated.

 There was an overpayment to your account - either you paid too much on the account and/or your insurance paid at a later date and covered some of what you already paid.